toddward/ubuntu_kubernetes_build/Readme.md

           `sudo kubeadm join 192.168.0.200:6443 --token 9vr73a.a8uxyaju799qwdjv --discovery-token-ca-cert-hash sha256:7c2e69131a36ae2a042a339b33381c6d0d43887e2de83720eff5359e26aec866 --control-plane --certificate-key 92081447c52a73d2297a704f7b0554a4b9c181968787f3b041f18615a8190e13`

+    * For additional workers, use the `kubeadm join` without the `--control-plane` flag.

     * From the primary master node, pull down the requisite kube information for authentication to the backend control plane.,

         ```bash